UCLA-CS131-Projects/f25_starter/README.md

 # Project Starter

 This repository provides:
-1. The necessary environment to run your interpreter solution in
+1. The necessary environment to run your interpreter solution inside of
 2. A local autograder script supplied with 20% of the Gradescope test cases for you to test your program

 ## Notes